Gibartes/IPChangeNotifier/README.md

 This python script is designed to detect changes in external IP address.
 When host's IP address changes, IPChangeNotifier uses encrypted token to send that information to the registered email.
 User information token, including passwords and email accounts, is encrypted and stored separately.
 Security tokens are not available on other computers unless you configure maliciously manipulated settings and steal Windows' credentials from that system.
 You can review operational logs in Windows event log.

 ## Dependency
 This program is currently only available on Windows.
-It uses the third party python library listed below.
+It uses the third party python libraries listed below.
 - pywin32
 - wmi
 - requests